Each year, MFU members come together to debate our organization’s policy at the annual convention. We have done so for 77 consecutive years now.

 Members are selected as delegates to the convention at their annual county conventions in late summer and early fall.
-Then the state convention is held in mid-November at the Ramada Plaza Minneapolis.
+Then the state convention is held in mid-November at Delta Hotels by Marriott Minneapolis Northeast.

 Every other year, we hold elections for president and vice president at the state convention.
 County organizations hold elections each year, so there are frequent opportunities for you to get involved in Farmers Union leadership roles.